Libera-Chat/libera-chat.github.io/policies.md

 collectibles and should not be hoarded or squatted.

 Nickname and account registrations expire ten weeks after they are last used.
+Nicknames belonging to accounts that are older than two weeks but were last used within two hours of registration are also considered to be expired.
 For grouped nicknames, "used" means that you were using the nickname while logged in to the account which owns it.
 For accounts, "used" means that you logged in to the account, regardless of the nickname you used to do so.
 Nicknames which are the primary account name expire only when the entire account is expired.
 If you know or plan to be absent for longer, please contact network staff in advance for potential options.

 In some cases, such as for very old accounts, we may, at our discretion, extend the expiry time of a nickname or account, usually not beyond 15 weeks